EricVernie/IOTHUB/Readme.md

 2. Send a message to the Device (D2C)
 3. Invoke a direct method (writeLine)

-CloudTodevice.Exe [IOT Hub ConnectionString] [DEVICEID]

 __PowershellCmdLet__, allows to create a device in your Iot Hub

-__DeploymentScript__, contains all necessaries Powershell scripts & ARM Template to set up the IOT Hub Resources in your Azure Subscription
+__DeploymentScript__, contains all necessaries Powershell scripts & ARM Templates to set up the IOT Hub Resources in your Azure Subscription